kyma-project/kyma/components/function-controller/README.md

    ```bash
    github.com/libgit2/git2go/v31 v31.4.14
    ```
 2. Go to the [git2go page](https://github.com/libgit2/git2go#git2go) to check which version of libgit2 you must use.
-For example, for libigit2 in version 1.1, use git2go v31.
+For example, for git2go v31, use libigit2 in version 1.1.

 3. Clone the `libgit2` repository: